 But alas, there’s still great value in looking back in order to move forward.
 And for those clients, donors, friends, allies, and advisors who have supported Mighty Ally to date – a debt of gratitude and sense of obligation to be transparent in our progress and prognostications.

-In thinking about our first calendar year in business, we thankfully gained more than not, took our lumps at times, continued learning heaps, and ponder a great deal heading into 2019.
+In thinking about our first calendar year in business, we thankfully gained more than not, took our lumps at times, continued learning heaps, and ponder a great deal heading into an exciting 2019.

-From a look at the numbers, 2018 represented momentous growth for Mighty Ally.
+From a look at the numbers, 2018 represented momentous growth for Mighty Ally – especially in earned revenue.
 Compared to annualized 2017 operations, we increased new client engagements by 57%, resulting in 15 total NGOs and social enterprises across a dozen countries since inception.

 Along the way, we calculated that every one dollar donated in our model leads to four dollars of services for these clients.
 A damn good ROI, thanks in part to our agency allies who enable us to offset costs by up to 50% out of the gate.
 Not to mention these top-notch allies (like new partners LaunchPad Lab in Chicago, Agency in New York, plus Foxfuel Creative and 111 Web Studio in Nashville) allow us to make our client deliverables world class.